christinecai/christinecai.github.io/_items/PublicGoods.md

 ##### Two or more languages
 * <a href="https://lost-stats.github.io">Statistical models across R/Python/Stata</a> (by the Library of Statistical Techniques)
 * <a href="http://www.danielmsullivan.com/pages/tutorial_stata_to_python.html">Stata-to-Python equivalents</a> (by Daniel M. Sullivan)
+* <a href="https://statatexblog.com">StataTex Blog: Tips for Stata, Latex and other useful resources for applied economists</a> (by Jan Sauermann)
 * <a href="https://medium.com/the-stata-guide/stata-and-github-integration-8c87ddf9784a">Stata and GitHub Integration</a> (by Asjad Naqvi)
 * <a href="https://github.com/J-PAL/Sample_Size_and_Power">Conducting power calculations in Stata/R</a> (by Sabhya Gupta)